New Normal Forms For Degree Three Polynomials and Rational Functions: The First Dynatomic Field

-\begin{cor} Let $f$ be a degree $3$ rational map written as $\frac{p(x)}{q(x)}$ for some polynomials $p$ and $q$ defined over $K$.
+Now assume the two conditions hold.
+In particular, $f$ has four distinct fixed points and the first dynatomic Galois group is a subgroup of $C_2 \times C_2$.
+Label the four fixed points as $x_1$, $x_2$, $x_3$, and $x_4$.
+Then, after possibly relabeling, any element of the Galois group swaps $x_1$ and $x_2$ or $x_3$ and $x_4$ and the nontrivial automorphism swaps $x_3$ and $x_4$.
+In particular, there are exactly two sets of three distinct fixed points with distinct multipliers: $\{x_1,x_2,x_3\}$ and $\{x_1,x_2,x_4\}$.
+By Lemma \ref{lem:possible mobius transforms} these sets corresponds to distinct $\rho$ for which $f^{\rho}$ is in partial fixed-point multiplier form.
+Note that these $\rho$ are distinct since $f$ cannot be in fixed-point multiplier form with four distinct fixed points and only three distinct multiplier values. \end{proof} Corollary~\ref{cor:3} provides a convenient method to determine whether a conjugate of a rational map for partial fixed-multiplier form exists. \begin{cor} Let $f$ be a degree three rational map written as $\frac{p(x)}{q(x)}$ for some polynomials $p$ and $q$ defined over a perfect field $K$.
 We further suppose that $f$ has at least three distinct fixed point multipliers.
-Then, there exists some $\rho\in\PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if one of the following is true. \begin{enumerate} \item Some conjugate of $f$ passes the criteria in Lemma~\ref{lem_4_distinct}. \item The degree of $q(x)$ is equal to or less than $2$. \item $p(x)-xq(x)$ is of degree $4$ and has at least one zero in $K$ with $\text{char}(K)\neq 2$. \item $f$ has a unique nontrivial automorphism. \end{enumerate} \end{cor} \begin{proof} Assume there exists $\rho\in\PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form.
-If $q(x)$ has degree equal to or less than $2$, then infinity is a fixed point of $f$.
-In particular, $f$ has either only three fixed points or the three finite fixed points form a Galois-invariant set.
+Then, there exists some $\rho\in\PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if at least one of the following is true. \begin{enumerate} \item The fixed points for some conjugate of $f$ satisfies the hypotheses in Lemma~\ref{lem_4_distinct}. \item The degree of $q(x)$ is equal to or less than $2$. \item $p(x)-xq(x)$ is of degree $4$ and has at least one zero in $K$ with $\text{char}(K)\neq 2$. \item $f$ has a unique nontrivial automorphism. \end{enumerate} \end{cor} \begin{proof} Assume there exists $\rho\in\PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form.
+If $q(x)$ has degree equal to or less than $2$, then we are in case \eqref{cor_2}.

+Now, we can assume $q$ has degree $3$.
+If $f^\rho$ is in fixed-point multiplier form, then we are in the case of Lemma \ref{lem_4_distinct}.
+If $f^\rho$ is not in fixed-point multiplier form, then we must either have $\#\Aut(f)=2$ or $f$ has a Galois invariant set containing three fixed points (Theorem \ref{thm:2}).
+Note that all the fixed points of $f$ are finite, so they are the solutions of